 WFUNA facilitated high-level informal consultations on disarmament issues between key experts of the USA and USSR during the Cold War.
 It organized a number of NGO Seminars on Disarmament in cooperation with the UN, UNESCO and other NGOs.

 During its history, WFUNA has served as a forum for global dialogues on development.
 Several suggestions, like the establishment of an Economic Commission for Africa, were first adopted at WFUNA Plenary Assemblies and then endorsed by governments.
-In 2000, UNAs around the world embraced the Millennium Declaration, and gave the Millennium Development Goals (MDGs) a high priority on their agendas.
+In 2015, UNAs around the world embraced the 2030 Agenda, and gave the Sustainable Development Goals (SDGs) a high priority on their agendas.

 For several decades during the 20th century, WFUNA conducted a fundraising program based on the sale of first day covers of UN stamps and lithographs produced by artists and celebrities, such as Picasso, Lou Zheng Jang, Miro, Salvador Dali, Ruben Leyva, Al Hirschfeld and Andy Warhol to promote the ideals of the UN.

 “I wish [...] to express my appreciation of your most essential service.
 At the same time, I wish to urge you to fresh endeavors.
 Over the years you have accomplished much and have acted with an ever increasing sense of your great responsibilities.” - UN Secretary-General Dag Hammarskjöld, to WFUNA’s 12th Plenary Assembly

 Click on the Thumbnail to view the "History of WFUNA: A Collection 1946-2016" Gallery